-So when we compiled this list of the best PlayStation 4 horror games, that’s precisely what we looked for.
+So when we compiled this list of the PS4’s greatest horrors, that’s precisely what we looked for.
 Do you find being scared out of your wits entertaining?
 Then you’ll want to add all of these games to your hard drive.
 Delete LittleBigPlanet or Slime Rancher or any of those other happy-go-lucky fluffy games and make room for hundreds of gigabytes of scares.

 The Best PS4 Horror Games